parsakazempour/Gradient_descent_daily_review/README.md

 The frequent updates, however, are more computationally expensive than the batch gradient descent approach.
 Additionally, the frequency of those updates can result in noisy gradients, which may cause the error rate to jump around instead of slowly decreasing.

+-Only 1 random instances is used to calculate the gradient (step).

+-Much faster as there is little data to process at each update.

+-Can be used for very large data sets → online training possible

+-Cost decreases only on average and bounces back and forth. → can help not getting stuck in local minima

+-Optimum will be close but never reached.